raphaelvallat/antropy/README.rst

 To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/entropy>`_.

-Note that this program is provided with NO WARRANTY OF ANY KIND.
+Note that this program is provided with **NO WARRANTY OF ANY KIND**.
 If you can, always double check the results.

 Acknowledgement
 ===============